onlinetravelgroup/ean-client/README.md

 ## Contributing

 Pull requests are welcome.
 Just be sure to follow the PSR-1/2 coding standards and don't make a mess.

+Commit messages should follow the advice at http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

+Messy commits should be squashed until it looks like it was programmed perfectly the first time.
+This does not necessarily mean a single commit.

+Diffs should be clean.
+This means the only lines with changes should be those relevant to the commit message.

 ## Running the tests